ILIAS-eLearning/ILIAS/tests/README.md

 Furthermore, unit tests enable the community to tackle bugs much faster and in an earlier state of development.
 Due to a faster handling of side effects and other bugs, more time is left to actually refactor and improve the current code base.

-//describe what unit tests are and how they improve ILIAS.
-Also refer to the goals set by the community as well as the CI server
 ## Tools
 ### PHP Unit
 PHP Unit is a collection of tools (PHP classes and executables) which makes not only testing easy, but also helps to gain